oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Records Labeled](./images/35-all-records-labeled.png)

-12. Verify that your images have been labeled by clicking into one of the records, and checking that the label is as you would expect it.
+12. Verify that your images have been labeled as intended by clicking into one of the records, and checking that the label is as you would expect it.
 In the example shown in the below screenshots, we can see that this record was sourced from the *Stripe* folder, based on the image name, *Stripe/\*-998.jpg*, and was labeled correspondingly as part of the bulk-labeling process.

   ![Pointing to an image in the dataset](./images/36-verify-label-click-listing.png)